 —C.K., survivor with NSCLC

-It is important for patients to discuss each chemotherapy drug with their 3to be prepared for potential side effects and to understand what can be done to treat them.
+It is important for patients to discuss each chemotherapy drug with their A doctor who specializes in treating cancer to be prepared for potential side effects and to understand what can be done to treat them.
 The oncologist can often prescribe drugs or make recommendations about other things that can be done to help relieve and/or prevent many of these side effects.
 One key tip is to communicate with the doctor if and when new side effects begin, as treating them early on is often more effective than trying to treat them once they have already become severe.
 Although most side effects go away when treatment is over, some can last a long time.
 Sometimes, the doses of the chemotherapy drugs may need to be lowered or treatment may need to be delayed to prevent the side effects from getting worse.
-Fortunately, newer chemotherapy regimens cause fewer side effects and have been found to be as effective as older treatments.
+Fortunately, newer chemotherapy regimens cause fewer side effects and have been found to be as effective as older treatments.3

 - Fatigue: If a patient becomes anemic from chemotherapy, a blood transfusion is sometimes given to increase the number of red blood cells in the blood.